Key West in Monroe County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Waterways & Vessels.
 A significant historical year for this entry is 1833.

 Location.
 24° 33.563′ N, 81° 48.333′ W. Marker is in Key West, Florida, in Monroe County.
-Marker is on Duval Street north of Greene Street, on the left when traveling north.
+It is on Duval Street north of Greene Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 124 Duval Street, Key West FL 33040, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rodriguez Cigars (within shouting distance of this marker); Sloppy Joe’s Bar (within shouting distance of this marker); The Old Anchor Inn (about 300 feet away, measured in a direct line); The Sawyer Building (about 300 feet away); Harbor House (about 300 feet away); Old City Hall (about 300 feet away); The Key West Arts Center (about 400 feet away); Mary (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Rodriguez Cigars (within shouting distance of this marker); Sloppy Joes Bar (within shouting distance of this marker); The Old Anchor Inn (about 300 feet away, measured in a direct line); The Sawyer Building (about 300 feet away); Harbor House (about 300 feet away); Old City Hall (about 300 feet away); The Key West Arts Center (about 400 feet away); Mary (about 400 feet away).
 Touch for a list and map of all markers in Key West.

 Also see . . .